jarun/buku/README.md

   - **$PWD** on both Windows and non-Windows systems.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double quotes (`'`/`"`).
 - URLs are unique in DB.
 The same URL cannot be added twice.
-- Bookmarks with immutable titles are listed with bold `(L)` after the URL.
+- Bookmarks with immutable titles are listed with `(L)` after the URL.
 - **Tags**:
   - Comma (`,`) is the tag delimiter in DB.
 A tag cannot have comma(s) in it.
 Tags are filtered (for unique tags) and sorted.
 Tags are stored in lower case and can be replaced, appended or deleted.
   - Folder names are converted to all-lowercase tags during bookmarks html import.